Brauer groups of certain affine cubic surfaces: The Transcendental Brauer Group

 Suppose now that $\sqrt{d}\in k(\zeta_n)$ and $[k(\zeta_n):k]=[\q(\zeta_n):\q]$.
 Then ${G_n=\text{Gal}(k(\zeta_n)/k)\cong (\z/n\z)^\times}$.
 For $g\in G_n$, we have that $g^{-1}\zeta_n=\zeta_n^t$ for some $t\in \Z$ coprime to $n$; we denote $g$ by $g_t$. \begin{itemize} \item If $n=2^i$ and $i>1$, then $g_3 \in G_n$.
 If $g_3\in G_n$ fixes $\phi_m\in H_n$, then $\phi_m=g_3\cdot \phi_m=\phi_{3m}$ or $\phi_m=g_3\cdot \phi_m=\phi_{-3m}$, implying that either $2m=0$ or $4m=0$ in $\z/n$.
 This shows that $H_n^{G_n}\subset \z/4\z$.
 Since $[k(\zeta_n):k]=[\q(\zeta_n):\q]$, we deduce that $d\equiv -1 \in k^\times/{k^\times}^2$.
 Thus, if $\phi_m \in H_4\setminus H_2$, then $\phi_m(\zeta_n)=i$ or $\phi_m(\zeta_n)=-i$.
 Therefore, if $g\in G_n$ acts non-trivially on $\phi_m$ then $g$ is complex conjugation, i.e. $g(\sqrt{d})=-\sqrt{d}$; thus, This shows that $H_n^{G_n}\cong \z/4\z$. \item If $n=3^i$ and $i>0$, then $g_2 \in G_n$.
 If $g_2\in G_n$ fixes $\phi_m\in H_n$, then $\phi_m=g_2\cdot \phi_m=\phi_{2m}$ or $\phi_m=g_2\cdot \phi_m=\phi_{-2m}$, implying that either $m=0$ or $3m=0$.
 This shows that $H_n^{G_n}\subset \z/3\z$.
 Since $[k(\zeta_n):k]=[\q(\zeta_n):\q]$, we deduce that $d\equiv -3 \in k^\times/{k^\times}^2$.
 Thus, if $\phi_m \in H_3\setminus \{0\}$ then $\phi_m(\zeta_n)=(-1+\sqrt{-3})/2$ or $\phi_m(\zeta_n)=(-1-\sqrt{-3})/2$.
 Therefore, if $g\in G_n$ acts non-trivially on $\phi_m$ then $g$ conjugates $\sqrt{-3}$; thus, This shows that $H_n^{G_n}\cong \z/3\z$. \item If $n=p^i$, $i>0$, and $p$ is a prime $\geq 5$, then $g_2 \in G_n$.
 Thus, if $g_2\in G_n$ fixes $\phi_m\in H_n$, then $\phi_m=g_2\cdot \phi_m=\phi_{2m}$ or $\phi_m=g_2\cdot \phi_m=\phi_{-2m}$, implying that either $m=0$ or $3m=0$ in $\z/n\z$.
 This implies that $m=0$ as $n$ is a power of a prime greater than $3$.
 This shows that $H_n^{G_n} = 0$. \end{itemize} The result now follows. \end{proof}

-\begin{thrm} Let $X$ be a smooth cubic surface over a number field $k$, $H$ be a hyperplane intersecting $S$, and $U=X\setminus H$.
-Assume that the only non-trivial root of unity contained in $k$ is $-1$. \begin{enumerate} \item Suppose that $H\cap X$ is the union of a line $L$ and a smooth conic $C$ both defined over $k$.
+\begin{thrm} Let $X$ be a smooth cubic surface over a field $k$ of characteristic $0$, $H$ be a hyperplane intersecting $S$, and $U=X\setminus H$.
+Assume that $k$ contains no non-trivial roots of unity. \begin{enumerate} \item Suppose that $H\cap X$ is the union of a line $L$ and a smooth conic $C$ both defined over $k$.
 If $L$ intersects $C$ at a $k$-point, then $\br U/ \br_1 U$ is a subgroup of

 If $L$ meets $C$ at a degree $2$ point with residue field $L=k(\sqrt{d})$, $d\notin k^2$, then $\br U/ \br_1 U$ is a subgroup of

 \item Suppose that $H\cap X$ is a irreducible singular cubic curve $C$.
 If $C$ is cuspidal, then